SchlossLab/Great_Lakes_SLURM/README.md

 The packages installed in `rstats` are then available for any jobs you submit while the environment is activated.

-See the [conda user guide](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) for more details.
+See the [conda user guide](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) for more details and [this tutorial on using conda on the cluster](https://github.com/um-dang/conda_on_the_cluster).

 ## Misc Tips